-We have enclosed with this letter the proxy statement for our 2007 Annual Meeting of shareholders.
+We have enclosed with this letter the proxy statement for our 2008 Annual Meeting of shareholders of CBRL Group, Inc. ("CBRL" or the "Company").

-We are using the SEC's new "e-proxy" rules, which allow us to make our proxy statement and related proxy materials available on the Internet.
+We again are using the SEC's "e-proxy" rules, which allow us to make our proxy statement and related proxy materials available on the Internet.
 As a result, many of you may already have received a "Notice of Internet Availability of Proxy Materials."
-That notice described how you can obtain our proxy materials (consisting of this proxy statement, a form of proxy card and our annual report to shareholders for the year ended August 3, 2007).
+That notice described how you can obtain our proxy materials (consisting of this proxy statement, a form of proxy card and our annual report to shareholders for the year ended August 1, 2008).
 The e-proxy rules provide us the opportunity for cost savings on the printing and distribution of our proxy materials and we hope that, if possible and convenient for you, you will use them.
 Alternatively, you can receive paper copies of the proxy materials.
-In either event, we hope that you find the annual report to shareholders interesting and useful in understanding our company.
+In either event, we hope that you find the annual report to shareholders interesting and useful in understanding your company.

-This year's Annual Meeting will be held on Thursday, November 29, 2007, at 10:00 a.m.
+This year's Annual Meeting will be held on Tuesday, November 25, 2008, at 10:00 a.m.
 Central Time, at our offices at 305 Hartmann Drive, Lebanon, Tennessee 37087, and you are most welcome to attend.

-At this year's meeting, you will have an opportunity to vote on the election of 11 directors, certain matters with respect to our Omnibus Incentive Compensation Plan and the selection of Deloitte & Touche LLP as CBRL's independent registered public accounting firm.
-We will discuss CBRL and its performance during the past fiscal year, particularly commenting on the results of business operations of our Cracker Barrel Old Country Store® as well as the strategic initiatives that we completed during 2007.
+At this year's meeting, you will have an opportunity to vote on the election of 10 directors, certain matters with respect to our 2002 Omnibus Incentive Compensation Plan and our Amended and Restated Stock Option Plan and the selection of Deloitte & Touche LLP as CBRL's independent registered public accounting firm.
+In recognition of the completion of the strategic initiatives that we began in 2006 and our transition to a single concept restaurant company, you also will have the opportunity to vote on a change of our corporate name to "Cracker Barrel Old Country Store, Inc." We will discuss our performance during the past fiscal year.
 Representatives from Deloitte & Touche LLP also will be available at the meeting, and, following our report, we will try to answer your appropriate questions as well as we can.